Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 - The Saints have been underdogs by 4.5 points or more one time this season and have not covered the spread once.

-- New Orleans' games this year have gone over the total in six out of 12 opportunities (50%).
+- New Orleans' games this year have hit the over on six of 12 set point totals (50%).

 - New Orleans is 4-2 against the spread and 4-2 overall in games when it records more than 22.7 points.

-- In games that New Orleans piles up more than 369.5 yards, the team is 1-2 against the spread and 0-3 overall.
+- New Orleans is 1-2 against the spread and 0-3 overall when the team totals over 369.5 yards.

 - The Saints have turned the ball over 12 times, seven fewer times than the Cowboys have forced turnovers (19).